Prevent emails going into spam folders

 - Check that your domain name isn't on a domain blacklist.
 We automatically check all IP-based blacklists, however you may find one of your domain names has become listed on a domain-based blacklist.
 You can search for your domain name at MXToolbox.

 - Continuing with the topic of domain reputation, search for your domain name at BorderWare Watchguard.
 This will show BorderWare's assessment of the reputation of all IP addresses that are sending emails from your domain name.
 Any servers that have a bad reputation may have become compromised, or may be sending out emails that have generated spam complaints in the past, and should be investigated.
+You can do a similar search for your domain name at SenderScore.org.

 - If you send both promotional mail and transactional mail relating to your organization, we recommend separating mail by purpose as much as possible.
 You can do this by using separate email addresses for each purpose, or sending mail from different domains.